 - How many functions defined have been called.

-The operational metrics of software are used to analyze the stability and maintenance efficacy of their systems.
+The operational metrics of software are used to analyze their systems' stability and maintenance efficacy.

 With the rise of automated data collection, it's possible to collect vast amounts of information.
 However, this method can lead to over-reliance on the data and result in a poor report.
 In order to minimize this issue, team members should use the metrics in their chosen manner.